Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 The bust of Nefertiti (Die Büste der Nofretete) in Room 210 is the undisputed highlight of the Neues Museum and one of the most famous single items of Egyptian art in the world.
 It dates from the period around 1351 – 1334 BC and came to Germany shortly before the First World War.

 Photography is not allowed in the room where Die Nofretete is on display.
-As a result, the crowds move on fairly fast making it easy to study the statue close up in more detail and fully appreciate its timeless beauty.
+As this prohibition is actively enforced, crowds move on fairly fast, making it easy to study the statue close up in more detail and fully appreciate its timeless beauty.

 [Somewhat surprisingly, one of the best Ancient Egyptian collections in Germany is not in a major city.
 The Roemer-Pelizaeus Museum has one of the four best collections in the world on the Old Kingdom.
-It is in the small city of Hildesheim (near Hannover) and is more famous for its UNESCO-listed Romanesque churches and large half-timbered buildings.]
+It is in the small city of Hildesheim (near Hannover), which is more famous for its UNESCO-listed Romanesque churches and large half-timbered buildings.]

 The Museum of Prehistory and Early History in Berlin

-The largest part of the Neues Museum in Berlin is used by the Museum of Prehistory and Early History.
+The Museum of Prehistory and Early History uses the largest part of the Neues Museum in Berlin.
 Unfortunately, many items are copies, as around 10,000 items confiscated after the Second World War are still on display, or in storage, in various museums in Russia.
-However, the copies (Nachbildungen) mostly made before the Second World War are good and enough original items are on display to make for a very interesting visit.
+However, the copies (Nachbildungen) mostly made before the Second World War are good, and enough original items are on display to make for a very interesting visit.

 The Stone Ages in the Neues Museum